 How to stop your printer reporting low ink

-To disable the status monitor in your Canon printer, hold the printer’s stop/reset button for 5 seconds.
-If you’re unsure which button this is, enlarge the image below.
+We advise disabling the status monitor in your Canon printer.
+Simply hold the printer’s stop/reset button for 5 seconds.
+If you’re unsure which button this is, see the image below.

-Once this is done you will no longer get updates about your ink levels.
-While this isn’t ideal, it means you can still enjoy the cost savings from the refilled or remanufactured Canon cartridges, without pesky alerts.
+Once this is done you should no longer get updates about your ink levels (if you are still seeing them, try turning your printer off and on after you've reset it).
+While this isn’t ideal, it means you can still enjoy the cost savings from the refilled or remanufactured Canon cartridges, without misleading alerts.

 Make sure you monitor the print quality from these cartridges.
-Once they start to fade, the ink is likely running low and they will need replacing.
+Once they start to fade, the ink is likely running low and that's the time to replace them.

 Finally, ignore any “Print Quality” alerts the printer gives you.
 It’s an automatic response from you installing a used cartridge, and they will work fine until they run out of ink.